alphagov-mirror/govuk-rfcs/rfc-134-govuk-wide-session-cookie-and-login.md

-To support that use-case, if `Rails.env.development?`, the new app will set an unencrypted `govuk_account_session` cookie, on the domain `dev.gov.uk`, which contains the session ID, in addition to sending the response headers.
+To support that use-case, if `Rails.env.development?`, the new app will set an unencrypted `govuk_account_session` cookie, on the domain `dev.gov.uk`, which contains the session information, in addition to sending the response headers.